KeithCes/Bringers/Bringers/notes.md

 # stuff to do soon
 - add stripe fee (no refund of stripe fee on cancel?)
+(MAYBE WE TAKE MONEY ONLY WHEN ORDER ACCEPTED???)
 - TESTING!!!!
-- use real rating in profileview(s)

 # shit to do if bored
 - TESTING!!!!